-- 4. In this bankruptcy proceeding, Debtors moved to reject their TSAs with Grand Mesa.
+4. In this bankruptcy proceeding, Debtors moved to reject their jurisdictional TSAs with Grand Mesa and other entities.
 Grand Mesa objected to the rejection and filed a motion to lift the automatic stay, to commence a proceeding before FERC to determine whether Debtors' noncompliance with the TSAs as a result of rejection would be valid under the ICA and further the public interest.
 FERC submitted a statement in support of the Lift-Stay Motion and otherwise participated in the proceedings in opposition to Debtors' efforts to reject the TSAs without FERC evaluating the public interest ramifications in accordance with its agency procedures.
 The Bankruptcy Court denied Grand Mesa's motion to lift the stay and granted Debtors' motion to reject.
+Although Grand Mesa has settled with Debtor, other entities with jurisdictional TSAs have had their contracts rejected by the Bankruptcy Court, such as Colorado Interstate Gas ("CIG").
+(D.I.
+1618).
+The Commission accordingly objected to confirmation of the Debtor's plan of reorganization because it purported to modify Filed Rates through rejection of FERC-jurisdictional TSAs without Commission approval, contrary to the requirements of 11 U.S.C. § 1129(a)(6).
+FERC has appealed from the Bankruptcy Court's orders.

-Grand Mesa and FERC have appealed from the Bankruptcy Court's orders. - 5.
-Certification to the Third Circuit is clearly warranted under 28 U.S.C. § 158(d)(2).
+5. Certification to the Third Circuit is clearly warranted under 28 U.S.C. § 158(d)(2).
 In an analogous, ongoing case involving the same intersection between FERC and bankruptcy court jurisdiction, the same lawyers who represent Debtors here, in representing different debtors, sought direct certification to the Fifth Circuit on grounds that the bankruptcy court's rulings in that case involved "a matter of public importance," and the "same issues" were "being litigated in numerous proceedings," even citing this very litigation in support of their position.
 Rockies Express Pipeline LLC v.
 Ultra Resources, Inc., Nos.
 20-cv-2306, 20-cv-2847, 20-cv-3043 (S.D.
 Tex.
 Oct.
 20, 2020), D.I.
 No. 47 at 16 (emphasis added).
-Earlier today, the United States District Court for the Southern District of Texas granted certification, agreeing with the debtors that the

-"issue may indeed transcend the dispute between [the parties] currently before this Court, and therefore, is of public importance."
+The United States District Court for the Southern District of Texas granted certification, agreeing with the debtors that the "issue may indeed transcend the dispute between [the parties] currently before this Court, and therefore, is of public importance."
 Rockies Express, No. 20-cv-2306, D.I.
 71 at 3 (granting certification).
 No meritorious basis exists for a different approach in this case.
 Consistent with Debtors' counsel's position in Rockies Express, the subject appeals here clearly meet all of the statutory grounds for certification, even though satisfaction of each factor is not required: